-Using character representation, the operand is written as a string of up to 80 characters enclosed in apostrophes.
+Using character representation, the operand is written as a string of up to 80 characters enclosed in apostrophes .
 All characters, including blank, are valid.
 The position immediately to the right of the left apostrophe is regarded as column one of the card to be punched.
 The assembly program does not process the data in the operand of a PUNCH statement other than causing it to be punched in a card.
 For each apostrophe or ampersand desired in the operand, two apostrophes or ampersands must be written.
 The two apostrophes or ampersands are reduced to a single apostrophe or ampersand.
 However, they count as only one character in the operand.

 PUNCH statements may occur anywhere within a program, except before macrodefinitions.
 They may occur within a macro-definition but not between a MEND statement and the beginning of the next macro.
 If a PUNCH statement occurs before the first control section, the resultant card will precede all other cards in the object program card deck; otherwise the card will be punched in place.
+No sequence number or identification is punched in the card.
 REPRO -- REPRODUCE FOLLOWING CARD

 The REPRO assembler-instruction causes data on the following statement line to be punched into a card.
 The data is not processed; it is punched in a card and no substitution is performed for variable symbols.
+No sequence number or identification is punched in the card.
 One REPRO instruction produces one punched card.
-The REPRO instruction may not appear before a macro-definition.
+The REPRO instruction may not appear before a macrodefinition.